Generated at: 2026-05-16 10:50:18

 Phased Implementation and Scheduling

-Establish a schedule based on the priority of your implementation goals and narrow down the functions to be used initially.
+Prioritize your implementation goals, create a schedule, and narrow down the functions to be used initially.

 Systematizing Input Tasks